-The following FAQs about cremation costs and funeral prices in the Virginia Beach area, as well as state funeral laws and other funeral/cremation considerations, have been put together to help you know where to start when arranging a funeral or cremation.
+The following FAQs about cremation costs and funeral prices in the Virginia Beach area, state funeral laws, and other funeral/cremation considerations have been compiled to help you know where to start when arranging a funeral or cremation.

 What is the average cost of a funeral in Virginia Beach?

 The cost of a funeral or cremation can vary depending on where you live in Virginia.
-Typically, the more rural you are and the less competitive the death care industry is in your area, the costs will be higher.
-The National Funeral Directors Association surveyed the average cost of a funeral at $7,848 (2022), but this does NOT include any cemetery costs.
+Typically, the more rural you are and the less competitive the death care industry is in your area, the higher the costs will be.
+The National Funeral Directors Association reports an average funeral cost of $7,848, but this does NOT include cemetery costs.

 This average can vary depending on the incremental products and services you may select, such as caskets, burial plots, cremation urns, funeral flowers, and obituary notices.
 Adding in cemetery fees is likely to make your total cost for a traditional burial close to $10,000.